cpske/ISP/git/index.md

   - see what has changed (diffs)
   - checkout a particular commit or a particular file
   - work with remotes - push, fetch, pull.
 How to add, change, and view remotes.

-* branching and tagging
-  - merge and conflict resolution

 * Using Git
     - understand git as a graph of commits.
 This really helps.